jmckaskill/luaffi/README.txt

 How it works
 ------------
-Types are represented by a ctype_t structure and an associated user value table.
+Types are represented by a struct ctype structure and an associated user value table.
 The table is shared between all related types for structs, unions, and functions.
-It's members have the types of struct members, function argument types, etc. The ctype_t structure then contains the modifications from the base type (eg number of pointers, array size, etc).
+It's members have the types of struct members, function argument types, etc. The struct ctype structure then contains the modifications from the base type (eg number of pointers, array size, etc).

-Types are pushed into lua as a userdata containing the ctype_t with a user value (or fenv in 5.1) set to the shared type table.
+Types are pushed into lua as a userdata containing the struct ctype with a user value (or fenv in 5.1) set to the shared type table.

-Boxed cdata types are pushed into lua as a userdata containing the cdata_t structure (which contains the ctype_t of the data as its header) followed by the boxed data.
+Boxed cdata types are pushed into lua as a userdata containing the struct cdata structure (which contains the struct ctype of the data as its header) followed by the boxed data.

 The functions in ffi.c provide the cdata and ctype metatables and ffi.* functions which manipulate these two types.